 - 1. Recognize the author's DEI role - a.
 Approach your work with an equity lens - b.
 Define Diversity, Equity, and Inclusion - c.
 Recognize the difference between equity and equality - d.
 Identify the importance and benefits of DEI - 2.
 Articulate the importance of being an antiracist writer and addressing citation diversity - a.
-Recognize managing writing anxiety as a strategy for antiracist writingb.
-Challenge assumptions of DEI standards from trusted resources c.
-Describe what it means to write for a diverse audience d.
-Engage in critical race theory
+Recognize managing writing anxiety as a strategy for antiracist writing - b.
+Challenge assumptions of DEI standards from trusted resources

-3. Analyze the nature of language as powerful and always changing a.
-Critically analyze the work that you are writing with humility to reassess your perspective
+- c.
+Describe what it means to write for a diverse audience - d.
+Engage in critical race theory - 3.
+Analyze the nature of language as powerful and always changing - a.
+Become familiar with the Leadership Style Sheet and apply the Word List to your writing as an antiracist writing strategy b.
+Identify appropriate terminology (gender/ sex, race/ethnicity terms, etc.) - 4.
+Recognize that writing textbooks with an equity lens is labor-intensive work - a.
+Critically analyze the work that you are writing with humility to reassess your perspective and instructors who will eventually use our resources.

-a.
-Become familiar with the Leadership Style

-Sheet and apply the Word List to your

-writing as an antiracist writing strategy

-b.
-Identify appropriate terminology (gender/ sex, race/ethnicity terms, etc.)

-4. Recognize that writing textbooks with an equity lens is labor-intensive work

-Over the last year, the Targeted Pathways Project has worked to develop OER textbooks covering Human Development and Family Studies (HDFS), Sociology, and Criminal Justice.
-Each of these subjects engage a range of social issues that affect communities across the country.
-Our goal is to ensure that the information in our textbooks is as diverse as the students and instructors who will eventually use our resources.
 When creating and revising these resources, it is important for us to be intentional about the language we use in our textbooks, challenging our own biases and assumptions as authors, and ensuring that historically marginalized voices are centered.
 This means that we don't shy away from histories of inequality and injustice and that we actively work to cite the work of people of color.
 To achieve this, we need to engage with an equity lens to guide our curriculum and course design.